nkuehn/deltafeed/README.md

 You typically need this to more efficiently realize a mirror database or system integration, but the master / source system is not able to provide clean delta / diff exports (or not with deletion information).

+In addition to the generic CSV and JSON commands the repository contains an example script that is parsing a custom nested JSON.

 TODO: migrate TODOs from code to issues and realize.

 ## System Requirements